 Also, the revision of the reporting requirements in the event of the VME encounter proposed by SSC BF-ME01 in November 2020 has been added to this document.
 The Commission was unable to review this recommendation at its meeting in February 2021 due to other priority issues.

-CMM 2019-06
+CMM 2019-06 (Rev. 1)

 (Entered into force 29 November 2019)